rickstaa/stable-learning-control/docs/source/control/robustness_eval.rst

 Evaluating Robustness
 =====================

-The :mlc:`MLC <>` package comes with a handy utility for evaluating the policy's robustness.
+The MLC package comes with a handy utility for evaluating the policy's robustness.

 ..
 TODO::